labubu matcha dubai chocolate

 Do we know what the Japanese think of the Western adoption of their cherished drink?

-It's actually also happening in Japan and Japanese influencers are involved in it as well.
+It's actually also happening in Japan, and Japanese influencers are involved in it as well.

 I would say that the main group I would be thinking about is people who are tea practitioners.

-So people who enroll in a school of Japanese tea ceremony and study it, because they have always been the core matcha drinkers, both inside and outside Japan.
+So, people who enroll in a school of Japanese tea ceremony and study it, because they have always been the core matcha drinkers, both inside and outside Japan.

-and like we're kind of waiting for the boom to die a little bit so we can just go back to like
+And so, among that group, like a lot of us are feeling that kind of bemusement and, but also frustration.
+And like we're kind of waiting for the boom to die a little bit so we can just go back to like

-the normal matcha prices
+the normal matcha prices.

-but at the same time I think we also feel like we want to share our knowledge with people and we just wish people were perhaps a little more interested in understanding
+But at the same time, I think we also feel like we want to share our knowledge with people and we just wish people were perhaps a little more interested in understanding this cultural practice that focuses on mindfulness and creating an atmosphere of peacefulness and tranquility, which is quite different from what's happening in the global matcha boom.

-Rebecca Corbett, History USC, Go Bruins.
+Dr. Rebecca Corbett, History USC, Go Bruins.

 It's not just matcha, it's also Dubai chocolate and laboo boo.